The Weight of the Universe – July 21, 2018

 It is a very rare and special treat to draw or sculpt from a live model.
 Beginning this month, November, we will bring a model to the studio, for a monthly drawing workshop.
 Everyone is invited to participate!
 We will divide the price of the model among all the artists in attendance- so the cost will be minimal.
 More details to follow.
 This will be a fun event, please join us! – DW

 Coming Home – March 3, 2017

 Growing Community – Nov.
 14, 2016

 After a whirlwind of teaching, it’s nice to be back home at the studio.
 I recently instructed at Feldenkrais workshops in Brooklyn, San Jose, and two in La Mesa.
 Wonderful to meet and learn with each one of you.
 Thank you for participating and being part of this community we are growing!

-Special gratitude to Geri, Lisa and Janet for creating these beautiful gatherings.
+Special gratitude to Geri, Lisa, and Janet for creating these beautiful gatherings.
 Many thanks to Mark and Wes, also, for masterminding the project and making it concrete.
 I couldn’t do this without any of you.

-I’m particularly enamoured with the la Mesa workshops.
+I’m particularly enamored with the la Mesa workshops.
 What a beautiful experience with lovely people in a spectacular setting.
 The community which we are building in San Diego is one I am very excited to contribute to.
 Positivity and togetherness are virtues valuable beyond words.

 Wow!
 Let’s continue with what we started.
-In January, taking inspiration from the la Mesa workshops, Feldenkrais San Diego will offer a monthly Saturday Feldenkrais intensive 10:30-2:30.
+In January, taking inspiration from the La Mesa workshops, Feldenkrais San Diego will offer a monthly Saturday Feldenkrais intensive 10:30-2:30.
 Please join us.
 Details will be announced soon.

 In Mexico, the Sharda Community Movement Arts Center will open its doors in Tijuana.
 So excited to be teaching the first classes at Sharda this Friday at 6p.